renier/helm-secmgr/README.md

     }
 ```

-Above you se can see the final result.
+Above you can see the final result.

 ## Installation